-Maasai Mara National Reserve is named for Kenya's indigenous Maasai tribe.
+Maasai Mara National Reserve is named after Kenya's indigenous Maasai tribe.
 The reserve has hordes of wildebeest – close to 1.3 million of them.
 Lions, leopards and cheetahs can also be seen in large numbers.

 Addo Elephant National Park, near Port Elizabeth, has more to discover than the name might suggest.
 It's also a conservation area for the great white shark and the southern right whale.

 You can also book day safari trips and tours which start from Johannesburg, South Africa's capital.
-Jo'burg (as the locals call it) is going through rapid regeneration, and the centre buzzes with energy all day.
+Joburg (as the locals call it) is going through rapid regeneration and the centre buzzes with energy all day.

 A Namibia safari opens up a whole world of possibilities.
 It's the location of the oldest desert on earth, the Namib, which forms a significant part of the country's landscape.
 And wildlife is certainly not absent from these sandy realms: Damaraland is known for its desert-adapted lion and elephant, while the red dunes and white salt pans of Sossusvlei are home to gemsbok, springbok, ostrich, aardwolf and the brown hyena among others.
-Meanwhile, the savannah habitats of Etosha national park can compete with any of Africa's other large game reserves in terms of the diversity and abundance of its fauna.
+Meanwhile, the savannah habitats of Etosha National Park can compete with any of Africa's other large game reserves in terms of the diversity and abundance of its fauna.

 Many visitors extend their Kenya safari over the border into Tanzania.
 The Maasai Mara and the Serengeti form a continuous ecosystem, and large herds of game migrate in a circular pattern in search of fresh grass.
 The progress of the Great Migration varies according to the rainfall but the largest herds usually reach the Seronera Valley in the centre of the Serengeti in the first three months of the year.
 Elsewhere in Tanzania, the Ngorongoro crater is home to year-round populations of game animals, as well as big cats, hyenas, hippos and black rhino.
 Bull elephants hang out at the crater's forest-cloaked sides.
-Further south, the Selous national park offers a rather different safari experience, with more cover to conceal the animals but fewer other tourists.
+Further south, Selous Game Reserve offers a rather different safari experience, with more cover to conceal the animals but fewer other tourists.
 It also offers one of the best chances to see the rare African wild dog.

-When you think of Africa, you almost certainly think of the "Big Five".
-These are five species of large mammals, once feared and prized in equal measure by big game hunters but now topping the must-see lists of today's safari-goers.
-Iconic as they are, the "Big Five" species of lion, African elephant, Cape buffalo, leopard and rhinoceros are by no means the only exciting wildlife that African safari holidays offer.
-Giraffes and large herds of other hoofed mammals, including zebra, wildebeeste and Thomson's gazelle, are common sights.
-Bird-life also abounds, from large vultures and marabou storks feasting on big cat kills down to small flycatchers and vividly-coloured rollers.
+When you think of Africa, you almost certainly think of the ‘Big Five’.
+These are five species of large mammals, once feared and prized in equal measure by big game hunters but now they top the must-see lists of today's safari-goers.
+Iconic as they are, the Big Five species of lion, elephant, buffalo, leopard and rhinoceros are by no means the only exciting wildlife that African safari holidays offer.
+Giraffes and large herds of other hoofed mammals, including zebra, wildebeest and Thomson's gazelle, are common sights.
+Bird life also thrives, from large vultures and marabou storks feasting on big cat kills, down to small flycatchers and kaleidoscopic rollers.